KEY FACTS

 DFAT-Environment assumed control of the Kokoda Trail via a ‘Kokoda Initiative’.

-Trekker numbers have since declined by 46% which has resulted in a cumulative loss of $19.7 million for village communities in the form of foregone wages, campsite fees and local purchases.
+Trekker numbers have since fallen by 42% which has resulted in a cumulative loss of $19.7 million for village communities in the form of foregone wages, campsite fees and local purchases.

 Preamble